opensearch-project/opensearch-build/src/test_workflow/README.md

    1. Schedule: `H <HOUR> * * *`, edit the `HOUR` section to any hour of the day, 0-24. `H` adds a jitter to the cron to make sure multiple crons are not started together.
    2. BUNDLE_MANIFEST_URL: The distribution manifest URL that contains the artifact details such as tar location, arch, build id, commit-id, etc.
    3. TEST_WORKLOAD: This could be any workload that [opensearch-benchmark-workload](https://github.com/opensearch-project/opensearch-benchmark-workloads) repo provides, if not provided `nyc-taxis` is used as default.
    4. SINGLE_NODE_CLUSTER: Values are `true/false`.
 Do you want to run the benchmark against a single-node cluster or multi-node.
-   5. USE_50_PERCENT_HEAP: Values are `true/false`.
-Recommended to use 50 percent physical memory as heap.
-Keep this `true`.
    6. MIN_DISTRIBUTION: Values are `true/false`.
 If the `BUNDLE_MANIFEST_URL` you provided is for a min/snapshot distribution then set this as `true` else don't provide this parameter.
    7. ADDITIONAL_CONFIG: The configuration that needs to be added to `opensearch.yml` to enable your feature.
    8. USER_TAGS: The metadata that needs to be added to the benchmark metrics ingested in datastore, this helps filter out the metrics for each use-case.
 Mandatory tags are `run-type:nightly,segrep:<disabled|enabled>,arch:<arm64|x64>,instance-type:<instance-type>,major-version:<3x|2x>,cluster-config:<arch>-<instance-type>-<string that will help identify the feature>`